Ken Avery begins his 26th year as Gardener.

 Leaving the board was, Lynn Deweese.

 Student and Teacher Study Grants were awarded to 12 individuals, totaling $1,950 - six college grants at $200 each and five Agri-business center grants at $80 each, and one National Audubon Camp grant at $350.
-Names of the winners are in the newsletter.
+Names of the winners were pubished in the newsletter.
 The Friends had established two study grant programs in 1978: One would be to establish scholarships for a few high school students to pursue the natural sciences.
-The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp each summer.
+The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp in the summer.

 At the Board meeting following the annual meeting, officers elected were: Patricia Thomesen, President; Cindy Berg, Vice President; Elizabeth (Betty) Bryan, Secretary; Natalie Alder, Treasurer.

-The new volunteer coordinators would be Shirley Schultz and Joyce Smeby.
+The new volunteer coordinators were Shirley Schultz and Joyce Smeby, replacing Marie Demler.
 Catherine Ordner was chair of small grants.
 Betty Bridgman continued as editor of The Fringed Gentian™.
 The Friends had assets of $3,561.
 There were 54 names on the Shelter volunteer list this year.

-The Yellow Lady’s-slipper (Cypripedium parviflorum Salisb. var. pubescens) bloomed that same day.
+The Yellow Lady’s-slipper (Cypripedium parviflorum var. pubescens) bloomed on meeting day.